Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 Here's the core idea applied to in-app campaigns:

-- Session 1-2: Let the user settle in.
+- Early sessions: let the user settle in.
 They're learning your core flow.

 The trick is to pair this timing with a concrete action: a deeplink that takes the user directly to the feature screen, removing all friction.
 No hunting through menus.
 No guesswork.
 One tap, and they're experiencing the feature firsthand.